marlonmunoz/Toys_FullStack_App/README.md

 ## Frontend - React: JavaScript
 2. To activate the Frontend, run the following commands:
+- `npm run server` will allow access to recources in port 4000/toys
 - `cd src`
 - `npm start`